What Is an HSA Card and How To Use It?

 What Should I Consider When Choosing an HSA Provider?

-• Make sure the provider is FDIC-insured.
-If they’re not, they won’t be able to offer you insurance protection if anything goes wrong with your account.
-You can find out if they’re insured by checking their website or just by asking them
+• FDIC insurance – If a provider is not FDIC-insured, they won’t be able to offer you insurance protection if anything goes wrong with your account.

 Health savings accounts are a great way to save money for healthcare.
 They can help you avoid paying large amounts of money out of pocket on doctor visits and other health-related costs, which can be particularly helpful if you have a chronic illness or are dealing with an unexpected emergency.

-This means that HSAs are not a good option for people who want to save money for non-healthcare expenses.
-If you are considering an HSA, it’s important to understand how HSAs work and what they can do for you.
+However, HSAs are not for everyone, so if you are considering an HSA, it’s important to understand how HSAs work and what they can do for you.

 Jason Rabago